Practical advice and local knowledge to help you prepare for your visit or move to Mexico.

 Some hotels and tours indicate that “all tips are included in the price”; if this is the case, fair enough, and there is no need to tip further.
 You may still wish to leave a small tip for the maids at the rooms you stay in, or offer the tour guide a small tip at the end of the program.

-Although tips are frequent in Mexico, the amounts are relatively small, and they really can make a different to the person whom you are rewarding.
+Although tips are frequent in Mexico, the amounts are relatively small, and they really can make a difference to the person whom you are tipping.

 If you did not get poor service, you should consider tipping in these situations:

 Restaurants – 10% – 15% is normal, depending on the class of establishment and level of service you received.
 At diners and similar places 10% is sufficient; at higher-end restaurants and bistros, 15% is expected for good service.

 Hotels – Bellboys should be paid around US$1 per bag; Concierge around US$2 equivalent if they do something for you (e.g. book a table at a local restaurant); more if they undertake some particular research (e.g. found you a local tour operator, car rental agency, or chauffeur).
 If you don’t speak Spanish, remember that they will also be acting as translators for you and you should take this into account with your tip.